Welcome to Costa Rica! You will meet your group and program leaders in San Jose, the capital of Costa Rica.

 Enjoy week one near this town that sits in the shadow of Arenal Volcano.

-Spend the weekend in the very welcoming indigenous village of Maleku.
+Spend some days in the very welcoming indigenous village of Maleku.

 Samara is a small beach-side community in the Nicoya peninsula.
 Running the length of the bay, Samara is best known for its surfing community.